lochan-karthick/Mini-GWAS-and-Functional-Variant-Effects-Analysis-A-Bioinformatics-Approach/README.md

+GWAS and LD Analysis
-This repository contains scripts for performing Genome-Wide Association Studies (GWAS) and Linkage Disequilibrium (LD) analysis on genotype data.
-The scripts are designed to analyze both dichotomous (binary) and quantitative phenotypes, with the ability to apply data filtering based on Hardy-Weinberg Equilibrium (HWE) and missingness results before running GWAS and LD analysis.
+This repository contains scripts to perform Genome-Wide Association Studies (GWAS) and Linkage Disequilibrium (LD) analysis on genetic data.
+The analysis covers both dichotomous (binary) and quantitative phenotypes.
+The script applies filtering based on Hardy-Weinberg Equilibrium (HWE) and missingness results before running the main analyses.

 Prerequisites
-Before running the scripts, make sure you have the following tools installed:

-PLINK: A popular tool for GWAS and related genetic analyses.
+PLINK: A tool for running GWAS and LD analysis.

-Installation: PLINK 1.90
+(Install PLINK 1.90 from PLINK)

 R: Used for p-value adjustment and plotting.

-Installation: R Project

-Required R Packages:
+(Install R from R Project)

+Make sure to install the necessary R packages:

 qqman: For plotting Manhattan plots.

-ggplot2: For additional visualization if needed.
+ggplot2: For other visualizations.

-File Structure
-gwas_ld_analysis.sh: Bash script that runs GWAS for dichotomous and quantitative phenotypes and performs Linkage Disequilibrium (LD) analysis.
-It also adjusts p-values using the Bonferroni method.
+Files
+gwas_ld_analysis.sh: The main script for running GWAS and LD analysis.

-filtered_data_hwe: Genotype data file that has been filtered for HWE and missingness (used as input for GWAS and LD analysis).
+filtered_data_hwe: Genotype data file after HWE and missingness filtering.

-pheno_data: Phenotype data file (used for both dichotomous and quantitative analysis).
+pheno_data: The phenotype data for analysis.

-output/: Directory for storing analysis results, including GWAS results and LD blocks.

-Usage
+output/: The folder where analysis results will be saved.

-1. Prepare Data Files
+Data Description
+Genotype Data (genotype_data)
+Format: PLINK binary format (files: .bed, .bim, .fam).

+Contains genetic data for individuals, with SNPs as features.

+Phenotype Data (pheno_data)
+Format: Tab-delimited text file.

+Includes individual IDs and corresponding phenotype values.

+Dichotomous traits (e.g., disease vs. control).

+Quantitative traits (e.g., height, weight).

+Preprocessing
+SNPs that fail the HWE test (p < 1e-6) and those with high missingness (>5% for SNPs, >10% for individuals) are removed before running the analysis.

+How to Run
-Genotype data: Ensure you have your genotype data in PLINK binary format (.bed, .bim, .fam files).
+Ensure that your genotype and phenotype data files are ready and in the correct format.

-Phenotype data: Prepare a phenotype file with the appropriate data for dichotomous or quantitative analysis.

-2. Run the Script
-After preparing your data files, you can run the analysis by executing the bash script gwas_ld_analysis.sh.

-3. Output Files
-The script generates the following output files in the output/ directory:

-GWAS results:

-gwas_dichotomous.assoc: GWAS results for the dichotomous phenotype.

-gwas_quantitative.assoc: GWAS results for the quantitative phenotype.

-gwas_dichotomous_adjusted.txt: GWAS results with p-value correction using the Bonferroni method.

-LD analysis results:

-ld_results.blocks: Linkage disequilibrium blocks for the filtered genotype data.

-4. Post-Processing
-Once the script has completed:
+Make the script executable and run it:

-You can check the GWAS results for significant SNPs.

-The LD analysis will identify linked SNPs and their respective blocks.

-For visualization, use R to generate plots (e.g., Manhattan plots, QQ plots) to interpret the GWAS results.
+For cluster systems, use the provided job submission command.

+For local execution, simply run the script.

+Output
+GWAS Results: The script generates raw GWAS results for both dichotomous and quantitative phenotypes.
+It also produces Bonferroni-adjusted results for multiple testing correction.

+LD Results: The analysis identifies and saves the LD blocks for the SNPs.